 - Flu Shots in Saskatchewan

-To find the nearest flu shot clinic, contact your Regional Health Authority or call HealthLine at 1-877-800-0002.
+To find the nearest flu shot clinic, contact your local public health office, your doctor or nurse practitioner or the HealthLine at 811.